 Are you teaching media literacy in you home or classroom?
 How about what it means to have good digital citizenship?
 How do we navigate this whole new world?
-No matter how we look at it, our children are becoming more technologically savvy every day - some even more so than their parents and teachers.
+No matter how we look at it, our children are becoming more technologically savvy every day – some even more so than their parents and teachers.
 But what are your child’s digital rights and responsibilities?
 And how do we teach these skills?
 If you have any of these questions, this is the post for you!

 Screen time.
 The term alone is enough to send a shudder down your spine.
 When breaks from school are upon us, whether a regular weekend or an extended vacation, kids are merry, adults are merry, and let’s admit it— it’s a time when we all get a little lax.
 In our house, bedtimes are later, cookies are a plenty, and I’m more concerned with my boys letting loose and enjoying some good old-fashioned play than I am about reeling them in.
 These days, though, break time is often synonymous with that single, dreaded phrase: screen time.